 If you have been convicted before a Court Martial but wish for advice to appeal that conviction to the Court Martial Appeal Court we also may be able to assist.

-We will advise you what your funding options are.
 If you are facing Court Martial you can apply for legal aid, which is administered by the Armed Forces Criminal Legal Aid Authority.
 You might have to make a financial contribution towards your legal aid costs.
-Alternatively you can fund the case yourself.
-We can tailor our services to suit your needs and budget.
-We understand that you have never thought you needed to save for this advice.
-We can discuss with you if costs can be fixed so that you have certainty.
+Alternatively, you can fund the case yourself.